 Baptist Cancer Services also facilitates a Caregiver Support Group that is open to caregivers of patients.
 This group is designed to offer the caregiver a safe place to discuss and deal with common issues encountered while providing care to those we love as they face cancer treatment or other challenging health concerns.
 This support group is exclusively for caregivers.
 Discuss some of the tough issues experienced by caregivers, and share some insights on how to deal with the everyday issues of being a caregiver.
 Meets in the 2nd Floor Activity Room of the Hederman Cancer Center.

-Register for the Caregiver Support Group
+Register Online for Caregiver Support Group

 Baptist Cancer Services also provides occasional educational programs for cancer patients and their families.
 Additionally, we offer a number of podcasts on a variety of cancer topics.
 See links to available podcasts on this page under the Video and Audio Resources section.